 9. WatchMinder: This vibrating watch was created by a clinical psychologist.
 After organizing your planner, remind yourself to complete listed tasks by using this watch.
 With the capacity to store up to 30 different alarms, you can include reminders for daily tasks (brushing teeth, homework, take medication, use bathroom, exercise) and upcoming obligations.

 10. Countdown Clock or Hourglass Sand Timer: Once you've started a task listed in your planner, use a countdown clock or sand timer to help you manage your time more effectively.
 These clocks and sand timers provide a visual countdown of time that often helps children and adults focus and stay on task.
 Set them before working on a task to help you transition on time to your next listed commitment.
 They can also help families more effectively manage screen time and breaks.

-11. Standing Desk: In addition to learning to use a planner effectively, it is important to create a productive homework or work 'zone.'
+11. Standing Desk: In addition to learning to use a planner effectively, it is important to create a productive homework or work zone.
 Do you find it difficult to sit for hours?
 Standing for periods of time during the day may help improve your focus and productivity.
 This desk allows you the option to sit or stand while completing your work.
 Alternatively, you can purchase an adjustable standing desk converter.

 14. Desktop File Box with Colorful Hanging File Folders: Now that your children are using their planners, they'll need a place to put all the homework assignments and projects they complete.
 Are you still trying to figure out your own system for organizing important paperwork?
 Get yourself and everyone in your family their own file box.
 This will give you the opportunity to model for your children how to effectively organize papers.